 At Therapy and Wellness Connection, we’ve built a team of therapists, educators and other skilled professionals who are passionate about their purpose.
-We offer speech therapy, occupational therapy, physical therapy and behavioral therapy to children and young adults disabilities.
+We offer speech therapy, occupational therapy, physical therapy, feeding & swallowing therapy, and behavioral therapy (ABA) to children and young adults disabilities.
 Our kids DON'T sit on the sidelines!
 We provide the tools they need to live a life without limitations.

 Our knowledgeable staff is available to answer whatever questions you have about the therapy process, special courses and groups, insurance coverage and more.
 Many who are new to our clinic do share some of the same questions initially.